Amistad Reservoir - 2014 Survey Report

 Prepared by Randall A. Myers and John A. Dennis

-This is the authors' summary from a 40-page report.
+This is the authors' summary from a 39-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Amistad Reservoir is a 63,680 acre impoundment on the Rio Grande River.
+Amistad Reservoir is a 63,680 acre Texas-Mexico border impoundment on the Rio Grande River.
 It was constructed in 1969 and managed by the International Boundary and Water Commission to provide water for irrigation and hydro-electric power generation.
 Boat and angler access is excellent; the National Park Service (NPS) maintains 11 public boat ramps.
 Water level declined from full pool in 2011 to a record 61 feet low in 2013.
 Water level has increased since 2013 and has remained at 28-30 feet low since December 2014.
 Aquatic vegetation coverage was lower in 2011-2014 than in previous years, and hydrilla is the predominant species.

-Important sport fishes include largemouth bass, catfishes, striped bass, and white bass.
-Striped bass were stocked in most years since 1974.
-Florida largemouth bass (FLMB) were stocked periodically from 1975 to 2006 and annually since 2008 to improve FLMB introgression and trophy largemouth bass potential.
+Important sport fishes include Largemouth Bass, catfishes, Striped Bass, and White Bass.
+Striped Bass were stocked in most years since 1974.
+Florida Largemouth Bass (FLMB) were stocked periodically from 1975 to 2006 and annually since 2010 to improve FLMB introgression and trophy Largemouth Bass potential.
 Angler harvest of all sport fishes has been regulated according to statewide size and bag limits.
 Since 2004, the NPS has regulated largemouth bass tournaments via a tournament permitting program.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-5 Inland Fisheries Division Monitoring and Management Program